Codecademy/docs/content/html/concepts/elements/terms/font/font.md

 ---
-Title: '<font>'
+Title: "<font>"
-Description: 'Used to be used to set the font characteristics of a text.
-This is now deprecated.'
+Description: "Used to be used to set the font characteristics of a text.
+This is now deprecated."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'Style'
+  - "Style"
-  - 'Typography'
+  - "Typography"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<font>`** element was used to set the font characteristics of a text.
 It is now deprecated.
 Some [CSS](https://www.codecademy.com/resources/docs/css) properties like the [`font`](https://www.codecademy.com/resources/docs/css/typography/font) property should be used instead.